Meeds-io/meeds/CODING_GUIDELINES.md

 - For the client side, we will have to use v-text or {{}} to display the information to make sure that it's escaped (Never use v-html here)

 ### DEVSTD-41
   Use HTTP 404 response code instead of 403 when the URL uses username as path parameter or query parameter.
-This will avoid to give information about the existance of a User having the requested username
+This will avoid to give information about the existence of a User having the requested username

 ###  DEVSTD-42
-  Never give the possibility for Server to make HTTP requests to internet (adding a URL as parameter that will be fetched by Server for example or even conscieving a flow in the application that let Server making a flow to internet) => Avoid SSRF attacks
+  Never give the possibility for Server to make HTTP requests to internet (adding a URL as parameter that will be fetched by Server for example or even conceiving a flow in the application that let Server making a flow to internet) => Avoid SSRF attacks

 ### DEVSTD-43
   Avoid giving access to 'ANY' (anonymous access) to non static and non restricted resources.
 For example, default JCR nodes MUST grant access to authenticated users (/platform/users) at minimum